Cheetahzzzz1/String-Operations/README.md

 1. push(item) : Adds an item to the stack.

-2.pop() : Removes an element form the stack.
+2. pop() : Removes an item from the stack